 Calling all women in business!
 The IMI has partnered with the 30% Club to offer two fully-funded scholarships to lucky high potential female executives.
-The scholarships, valued at €10,000, are to avail of an IMI Diploma in Leadership in Dublin or Cork.
+The scholarships, each valued at €10,000, are to avail of a Professional Diploma in Leadership or Professional Diploma in Strategy and Innovation in either Dublin or Cork this Autumn.

 The 30% Club

 The 30% Club aims to develop a diverse pool of talent for all businesses.
 Business leadership is key to the mission of the 30% Club, taking the issue beyond a specialist diversity effort and into mainstream talent management.

 The 30% Club approach – collaborative, concerted business-led efforts – can help accelerate progress towards better gender balance at all levels of organisations.
 The 30% Club supports a voluntary approach and action by business leaders in order to realise meaningful, sustainable change.
 30% Club efforts are complementary to individual company efforts and existing networking groups, adding to these through collaboration and the visible and voluntary commitment of senior business leaders.
 This year, based on research with women in senior leadership roles in Ireland, the IMI and 30% Club have also launched Taking the Lead, a programme for aspiring women leaders navigating the business landscape.

 The 30% Club runs a number of very specific and targeted initiatives that look to broaden the pipeline of women at all levels, from “schoolroom to boardroom”.